kmg731/kmg731/README.md

 - I'm currently learning about linux systems programming, learning more about C and taking some MOOCs for bash scripting.

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
 I also try to learn more languages when I can.
-I also love working on computer art like
-  3D modeling and pixel art.
-I'm hoping to get into 3D printing soon too.
+I also love doing computer art, like 3D modeling and pixel art.
+I also just recently got a 3D printer so I've been excitedly digging into that.

 <!--
 **kmg731/kmg731** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.